programminghoch10/ReVancedRepackaged/README.md

 add their packagename into a config file called `revancedrepackaged-blacklist.txt` and place it into the configuration directory.

-### Patch Options

-If you want to supply an `options.json` for patching, rename it to `revancedrepackaged-options.json` and place it into the configuration directory.

-A default `options.json` for your reference can be found inside the module zip.

 ## Issues and Support

 You are welcome to